 Tenants in a building or complex share common areas such as lobbies, hallways, elevators, parking lots, and landscaped areas in commercial real estate.
 These areas require ongoing maintenance and repairs to ensure they are clean, safe, and well-maintained.
 Tenants typically share the cost of maintaining these common areas in the form of Common Area Maintenance (CAM) expenses.

-CAM expenses can include costs for cleaning services, landscaping, snow removal, security, repairs, and general maintenance of communal spaces.
-To protect tenants from unpredictable and potentially excessive CAM expenses, landlords often implement CAM caps.
+CAM expenses can include cleaning services, landscaping, snow removal, security, repairs, and general maintenance of communal spaces.
+Landlords often implement CAM caps to protect tenants from unpredictable and potentially excessive CAM expenses.

 The Role of CAM Caps

-Let’s look at an example of a tenant and landlord agreeing on a 7% annual cap on property management.
-This means in the following year, the increase for property management cannot exceed 107% of the previous year.
+Here’s an example of a tenant and owner agreeing that the landlord can’t charge more than 7% a year for property management.
+This means that the next year’s increase for property management can’t be more than 107% of the previous year’s increase.

 Cumulative Versus Non-Cumulative

 With a non-cumulative cap, the cap is set each year.
-Whether the increases reach the cap or not, the cap is what it is, and the tenant will not pay more than the agreed-upon increase.
-For instance, if the landlord set the non-cumulative cap for landscaping at 5% and the expenses do not reach that amount, the landlord cannot recover the unused percentage.
+Whether the increases reach the cap or not, the cap is what it is.
+The tenant will not pay more than the agreed-upon increase.
+For instance, if the landlord sets the non-cumulative cap for landscaping at 5% and the expenses do not reach that amount, the landlord cannot recover the unused percentage.
 Non-cumulative caps are more tenant-friendly.

 Negotiating CAM Caps

-Landlords should consider factors such as the initial CAM amount, the percentage to increase the CAM amount, the frequency of cap adjustments, mechanisms for reviewing and calculating CAM expenses, how disputes regarding CAM expenses will be resolved, and any exclusions to the cap.
+Landlords should consider factors such as the initial CAM amount and the percentage to increase the CAM amount.
+They should also consider the frequency of cap adjustments, mechanisms for reviewing and calculating CAM expenses, how disputes regarding CAM expenses will be resolved, and any exclusions to the cap.